Nathan Hambling

 Most organisations should aim for WCAG AA compliance, but testing and then implementing it can be challenging without professional support.

-At an absolute minimum your website should meet WCAG A, and thankfully, website software like Wordpress strive to make their software WCAG 2.0 AA compliant by default.
+At an absolute minimum your website should meet WCAG A, and thankfully, website software like WordPress strive to make their software WCAG 2.0 AA compliant by default.
 However, this cannot be upheld when adding customisations, third-party themes and plugins, and user content, so it’s best to run some test before launching.

 Tools for checking website accessibility: